Renewables

 Electrica targets 1 GW of installed renewable energy capacity by 2030 alongside the deployment of 900 MWh of energy storage

 The company’s inaugural debt securities were priced at a yield of 4.566%, according to a regulatory filing.
 It was 2.3 percentage points above the benchmark mid-interest rate swap.
-The demand from investors at the final price exceeded the supply by more than 11.5 times, marking a record oversubscription in bond issuances of Romanian companies, Electrica pointed out.
+Investor demand at the final price exceeded the offer by more than 11.5 times, marking a record oversubscription in bond issuances by Romanian companies, Electrica pointed out.

 Moreover, it was the largest green bond issuance in Romania excluding financial institutions.
 Electrica targets 1 GW of installed capacity by 2030 alongside the deployment of 900 MWh of energy storage.